 I’ve lectured internationally since 1989.

 I’ve been online since 1991, and hundreds of pages are published here, at my personal site, and on my personal Weblog, among other places.
 I have tens of thousands of photos available, as on Flickr.
-As a stickler, I write valid HTML with good type and copy.
+A stickler, I write valid HTML with good type and copy.
 (In fact, I wrote a guide for other journalists on producing clean copy.)
 I’m happy to publish these documents for readers’ enjoyment and elucidation.